posmishka/linux/home/i3/Xephyr.md

 ======

 **Nested X server**
 Full screen video or game inside the i3 window.
-For
-2 separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.
+For example - two separate Firefox windows, one inside the Xephyr window, and the other one normally on a different workspace for actual full screen.

 Package server-xephyr, otherwise just google it.